 - The cancer all sites mortality rate trend for ENC is unreliable but continuously higher than both RNC and NC rate trends.
 The 30-year trend shows ENC as increasingly divergent from RNC and NC rate trends.
-In 2008, the ENC rate was 17% greater than RNC. - The age-adjusted cancer all sites mortality trends for all regions are decreasing with ENC decreasing at the fastest rate (12% over 10 years) but continuing to have the highest rates.
-All regions are not projected to achieve the Healthy People 2010 goal of less than 159.9 deaths per 100,000. - The cancer all sites mortality rates for White and non-White males are decreasing.
-Non-White males have seen the greatest decrease from 1999-2008 (24% decrease) while White females have reached the HP2010 goal of fewer than 159.9 deaths per 100,000. - Both Whites and non-White cancer mortality trends have been decreasing over the 10-year period (11% and 16% decreases, respectively) but the non-White rate remains 18% greater than the White rate in 2008. - The decreasing 10-year trend for racial disparity is not reliable.
+In 2009, the ENC rate was 18% greater than RNC. - The age-adjusted cancer all sites mortality trends for all regions are decreasing.
+ENC continues to have a higher rate than RNC, NC and US. - The cancer all sites mortality rates for White males and non-White males are decreasing.
+Non-White males have seen the greatest decrease from 1999-2009 (24% decrease).
+White females have reached the HP2010 goal of fewer than 159.9 deaths per 100,000. - Both Whites and non-White cancer mortality trends have been decreasing over the 10-year period (11% and 18% decreases, respectively) but the non-White rate remains 16% greater than the White rate in 2009. - The 10-year trend for racial disparity is moderately reliable and has decreased by 38%.